danhosanee/todoist-pipeline/README.md

 - Data to be loaded on a weekly basis via AWS Lambda + AWS Eventbridge Scheduler

-- Persist data either within S3
+- Persist data within S3

 ### To Do: